Oh Pray My Wings Are Gonna Fit Me Well: Critical response

-Kathryn Gibbs Harris, in her review in Library Journal, states that the poems in Oh Pray, like "Child Dead in Old Seas", are good heritage ballads with excellent lyrics.
+Reviewer Kathryn Gibbs Harris states that the poems in Oh Pray, like "Child Dead in Old Seas", are good heritage ballads with excellent lyrics.
 She calls "This Winter Day" colorful and pleasant, and states that it reminds her of a genre painting.
 She, like many critics about much of Angelou's poetry, says, "The poems work best read aloud".
-The critic in Booklist considers the way in which the poems are organized distracting, but says that it "does not diminish the street-wise soundings infused with a particular pain and pride".
+A critic in Booklist considers the way in which the poems are organized distracting, but says that it "does not diminish the street-wise soundings infused with a particular pain and pride".
 According to the review, the rhyme in "Here's to Adhering" is simple, but its structure is deceptively complex.
 The critic also says, "The sardonic quality of 'On Reaching Forty' reduces age to a minor milestone; nationhood is elevated to a higher yet deeper plane in 'Africa' and in 'America.'
 'The Pusher' is a typical Angelou acceleration, but it is 'Chicken-Licken' that causes a dead halt".
 Poetry critic Sandra Gilbert says that Angelou's poems, "when they're not awkward or stilted, are corny".

 According to a reviewer in Choice, the poems in Oh Pray focus on themes of love, insight, and tension.
 They also focus on "the black condition celebrated triumphant over difficulties".
 The reviewer finds some poems uneven, sometimes banal, also best if read aloud, and meant to "be reread and laughed over and thought about".
 Reviewer James Finn Cotter states that this volume suffers from "the dangers of success" that happen when poets gain too much fame too soon.
 Gilbert blames Angelou's publishers for capitalizing on her success as an autobiographer, stating that Oh Pray "...is such a painfully untalented collection of poems that I can't think of any reason other than the Maya myth for it to be in print".
 Writer Lyman B. Hagen responds to Gilbert's criticism by stating that Angelou had been a poet long before she began writing prose and that Angelou's audience is comfortable with her sparse lines.
 He insists that Angelou's critics have missed the power of her poems' message in her apparently simple lines.
-Hagen calls Angelou's poetry light verse.
-He states that she writes about ordinary objects and experiences, and with deep feelings, about a variety of racial themes and concerns.
+Hagen calls Angelou's poetry light verse and states that she writes about ordinary objects and experiences, and with deep feelings, about a variety of racial themes and concerns.